goldmermaid/MLU-MLOps-Lab/README.md

 Some experience working with the AWS console is helpful as well.

-### AWS Account

- You'll need an AWS Account with access to the services above.
-There are resources required by this workshop that are eligible for the [AWS Free Tier](https://aws.amazon.com/free/) if your account is less than 12 months old.

 <a name="Lab-Overview"/>

-## The ML Pipeline Architecture of this Lab
+## Lab Overview: The ML Pipeline Architecture

-You'll make use of the following structure for training the model, testing it, deploying it in two different environments: DEV - QA/Development (simple endpoint) and PRD - Production (HA/Elastic endpoint).
+In this lab, we will create an end-to-end ML Pipeline for training a model, testing it, deploying it in two different environments: DEV - QA/Development (simple endpoint) and PRD - Production (HA/Elastic endpoint).
+The following image gives us a high level view of the architecture.

 ![Train Deploy and Test a ML Model](imgs/MLOps_Train_Deploy_TestModel.jpg)